Let’s talk pop culture.

-Let’s talk pop culture.
-There’s been a ton of buzz about the importance of representation of minorities in all the latest movies, TV shows, music, sports, video games and books.
-Whether it’s racial, gender, socioeconomic, disability, or sexual orientation, many people believe that pop culture hasn’t fully succeeded at being inclusive and representative.
+There’s been a lot of conversation lately about the importance of representation in media—across film, television, music, sports, video games, and books.
+Whether we're talking about race, gender, disability, socioeconomic background, or sexual orientation, many believe pop culture still falls short of fully reflecting the diversity of our world.

 If you plan on having a classroom discussion before assigning this challenge, use this Classroom Conversations Guide to help students feel prepared and supported.